TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GeneralGuidelines/Typo3Core/Index.rst

 possibly exploitable.

-Another option is to store the extracted TYPO3 sources outside of the web root directory (so they are not acceessible via web requests) as a generale rule and use symblic links inside the web root to point to the correct and secure TYPO3 version.
+Another option is to store the extracted TYPO3 sources outside of the web root directory (so they are not accessible via web requests) as a general rule and use symbolic links inside the web root to point to the correct and secure TYPO3 version.